 You’ll also have to pay self-employment tax, which covers the amounts you owe for Social Security and Medicare taxes for the year.
 As of 2019, the self-employment tax rate is 15.3%.
 You can calculate your self-employment tax using Schedule SE on Form 1040.

 An additional 0.9% Medicare surtax applies to high-income earners.
-For 2019, the Medicare surtax applies to single filers and heads of household whose income exceeds $200,000, married couples filing jointly whose income exceeds $250,000 and married couples filing separately with income of $125,000 or more.
+For tax year 2020, the Medicare surtax applies to single filers and heads of household whose income exceeds $200,000, married couples filing jointly whose income exceeds $250,000 and married couples filing separately with income of $125,000 or more.

 If as an independent contractor, you expect to owe $1,000 or more in taxes when you file your annual return, you’ll have to make estimated quarterly tax payments.
 These regular payments cover your self-employment tax and your income tax liability for the year.
 The first quarterly tax payment for each tax year is due in April.
-(Though for 2020, the IRS has extended the deadline to July 15, 2020, due to the coronavirus crisis.)
 Subsequent payments are due in June and September, and then January of the following year.